upadhyayaditi/Real-Estate/README.md

 ### Why/Problem?
-In today's fast-paced world, finding the perfect property can be daunting.
-With SwiftHomes, we aim to revolutionize the real estate experience by offering a user-friendly platform that caters to all your real estate needs.
+In today's fast-paced world, finding the perfect property can be daunting, With SwiftHomes, we aim to revolutionize the real estate experience by offering a user-friendly platform that caters to all your real estate needs.

 ## **Features:**